 Enhance your stay in Kalampaka or Kastraki with a day-trip to one of Greece’s most significant ancient sites.
 On your third day while visiting Meteora why not making a day-trip to Delphi, the religious center of the ancient Greek world, where the famous Oracle provided prophecies to all visitors in god Apollo’s temple.

 Enrich the three-hour-drive with a further stop at Thermopylae, one of the most renowned battlefields, where the famous 300 Greek Spartans were challenged by the Persian Empire about 2500 years ago!
 Visit the most interesting local museum (Innovating information Historical center at Thermopylae) for a virtual demonstration of one of the most famous battles in antiquity!
-For adults the day-trip to Delphi costs 45 Euro and childs from 30 Euro.
+For adults, the day-trip to Delphi costs 45 Euro and children from 30 Euro.

 Explore the Pindos mountains near Meteora!
 A trip to the Aspropotamos (“white river”) region should not be omitted.
-It is a striking location in the nearby Pindos mountains, where a variety of wild life is met and where man has left his mark in the construction of many beautiful old monasteries and medieval bridges.
+It is a striking location in the nearby Pindos mountains, where a variety of wildlife is met and where man has left his mark in the construction of many beautiful old monasteries and medieval bridges.
 Express your adventurous spirit through a selection of outdoor activities, such as mountain hiking, horse-riding and rafting, and have an amazing time!

 And for last take a daily cruise to the fabulous green island of Skiathos, one of the most popular destinations of Greece is now available from Kalampaka and Meteora.
 The port of the little town of Achillio where the boat awaits you is a 2-hour drive from Meteora.
 Once in Skiathos, tune in with the island’s life and architecture, but mostly with the infinite blue of the sea and the playing dolphins that very likely you will encounter during your cruise.

-Discover the amazing, off-the-beaten track coral beaches!
+Discover the amazing, off-the-beaten-track coral beaches!
 After a full day’s adventure and despite the sweet fatigue, you will definitely not regret this choice.